elizabethLam/springboot-microservice/README.md

 operation, in this initial version, returns a text string indicating whether the movie it can be inserted or not (it will be able to be inserted if the movie verification is successful).
 Use feign for load balancing.

-#How to Install and Run the Project
+# How to Install and Run the Project

 Java (JDK 11 +)
-Eclipse, IntelliJ IDEA, or another IDE.
+Eclipse, IntelliJ IDEA, or another IDE. clone the projects open in the IDE first run euerka server, and then run the other microservices.
+Euerka Sever will run in the port 8761. you can use Postman to check the endpoint, ex: make a post request to  http://localhost:50606/movie, in the body add the title of the movie.